Call for Papers: Special Issue on Internet of Things

 - The connection between IoT and WoT, and the role of semantics therein

-- Submission deadline: May 1, 2017.
+- Submission deadline: July 1, 2017 (extended!).
 Papers submitted before the deadline will be reviewed upon receipt.

 Submissions shall be made through the Semantic Web journal website at http://www.semantic-web-journal.net.
 Prospective authors must take notice of the submission guidelines posted at http://www.semantic-web-journal.net/authors.
 Note that you need to request an account on the website for submitting a paper.
-Please indicate in the cover letter that it is for the "Linked Data for Information Extraction" special issue.
+Please indicate in the cover letter that it is for the "Internet of Things" special issue.

 Submissions are possible in the full research papers category.
 Papers describing application reports, tools and systems are also welcome, provided that the main contribution still remains an advance of the state of the art with respect to the research perspective.